 - Semester 1 - 2016

-1. A critical understanding of the theoretical frameworks and dominant discourses underpinning the contemporary human services.
+1. Demonstrate a critical understanding of the theoretical frameworks and dominant discourses underpinning the contemporary human services.

-2. A comprehension of the differing levels of social intervention and targets of change.
+2. Demonstrate comprehension of the differing levels of social intervention and targets of change.

-3. An understanding of the interconnection of structural inequalities as well as the interconnection between levels of practice.
+3. Demonstrate an understanding of the interconnection of structural inequalities as well as the interconnection between levels of practice.

-4. An ability to evaluate the efficacy of differing social policies and programs.
+4. Demonstrate an ability to evaluate the efficacy of differing social policies and programs.

-5. A commitment to ethical practice and the promotion of social justice.
+5. Demonstrate a commitment to ethical practice and the promotion of social justice.

-6. An ability to engage in social change both at community and organisational level.
+6. Demonstrate an ability to engage in social change both at community and organisational level.

 - Issues and trends in contemporary policy and practice approaches.